 This article provides a solution to an issue where users in a different subnet are unable to connect to the virtual server after a failover from one cluster node to another.

 After a failover from one cluster node to another, users in a different subnet may be unable to connect to the virtual server.

-Server Clusters in Windows 2003 Enterprise Server or Datacenter Server, Failover Clustering in Windows Server 2008 Enterprise or Datacenter and Failover Clustering in Windows Server 2008 R2 Enterprise or Datacenter performs a gratuitous Address Resolution Protocol (ARP) request when a failover occurs.
+Server Clusters and Failover Clustering perform a gratuitous Address Resolution Protocol (ARP) request when a failover occurs.
 However, some devices (such as switches) may not forward the gratuitous ARP request to other devices.
 This causes devices on the other side of the switch or router to have the incorrect MAC address for the virtual server that has failed over.
 Often, this situation corrects itself after a router or switch sees the failure and updates its ARP cache by performing a broadcast.
 Most routers and switches are configured not to forward ARP traffic between subnets to prevent ARP storms from occurring.

 Gratuitous ARP requests must be forwarded across networks so that all devices receive the updated MAC-to-IP address mappings.
 Contact your hardware manufacturer for information about how to change your switch or router's configuration so that gratuitous ARP requests are passed to all networks.

 In a cluster, each computer (or cluster node) has a network adapter attached to the corporate network, and each cluster node has its own IP address, network name (NetBIOS name), and MAC address.
 The virtual server has an IP address and network name, but uses the MAC address of the cluster node that is the current owner of the virtual server resources.